simplexityware/simplexityware.github.io/AlphaSignalGenerationACE2.md

-**Research Proposal: Automated Alpha Signal Generation using a Transformer Architecture and the Alpha Creation Environment (ACE)**
+**Research Proposal V2: Automated Alpha Signal Generation using a Dual-Encoder Transformer Architecture and the Alpha Creation Environment (ACE)**

 **1. Introduction**

 This research proposes a novel approach to automated alpha signal generation for quantitative trading.
 We aim to develop a system that can automatically discover, evaluate, and refine trading signals (alphas) by leveraging a dual-encoder transformer-based sequence-to-sequence model in conjunction with a comprehensive simulation and execution environment (ACE).
+Our approach is inspired by the `ModernBERT` project's approach to modularity and scaling, and its use of YAML configurations, and will build on the concepts in this project.
 This system will address the challenges of manually designing and testing alpha signals by automating and accelerating the discovery process.

 **2. Background and Motivation**